• 15th Street Elementary School - San Pedro CA

 • Municipal Fish Market - San Pedro CA

-An article in the Illustrated Daily News noted that as part of a group of 8 federally funded projects in the early period of the New Deal was "No. 3 - Construction of a municipal fish market in San Pedro. $205,000 will employ 130 to 170 men for 10 months."
+In 1934, the Public Works Administration (PWA), completed a municipal fish market in San Pedro, CA. An article in the Illustrated Daily News noted the project employed 130 to 170 men for 10 months.
 The Mission Revival style building exists today and provides fish wholesale to businesses and to the public early Saturday mornings from 3:30 to 7:30am.

 • Passenger and General Cargo Terminal - San Pedro CA